instill-ai/instill-core/examples/vdp-101/sync/README.md

 # VDP 101 Example for `SYNC` Pipelines

-This example supports [VDP 101 [4/7] How to Trigger a SYNC Pipeline](https://www.instill.tech/tutorials/vdp-101-4-how-to-trigger-a-sync-pipeline) and [VDP 101 [5/7] How to Parse Responses from SYNC Pipelines](https://www.instill.tech/tutorials/vdp-101-5-how-to-parse-vdp-responses).
+This example supports [VDP 101 [4/7] How to trigger a SYNC pipeline](https://www.instill.tech/tutorials/vdp-101-4-how-to-trigger-a-sync-pipeline) and [VDP 101 [5/7] How to parse responses from SYNC pipelines](https://www.instill.tech/tutorials/vdp-101-5-how-to-parse-vdp-responses).
 It showcases using [VDP](https://github.com/instill-ai/vdp) to quickly set up a `SYNC` **object detection (in computer vision)** pipeline with [**YOLOv7**](https://github.com/WongKinYiu/yolov7).

 ## Prerequisites

 1. Install and run VDP on your local machine (skip this if VDP is currently running on your device).
-Follow this tutorial [VDP 101 [2/7] Install VDP on Your Local Machine](https://www.instill.tech/tutorials/vdp-101-2-installation) for more details.
+Follow this tutorial [VDP 101 [2/7] Install VDP on Your local machine](https://www.instill.tech/tutorials/vdp-101-2-installation) for more details.

 ```bash
 $ git clone https://github.com/instill-ai/vdp.git && cd vdp